wp-plugins/instant-feedback/readme.txt

 == Description ==

-It's a simple rating widget with emoticons, readers can thus provide quick feedback and drive engagement and traffic as we promote user activity on our effecto community.
+It's a simple rating widget with emoticons, readers can provide quick feedback.
+It also helps readers to engage with blog by reading more recommended articles based on emotion and share blog again driven by emotion.
+Its an easy to use and **free** widget for blogger
-MyEffecto increases engagement and drives traffic to your blogs via a simple feedback plugin.
+MyEffecto helps in increasing  engagement and drives traffic of your blogs via a simple feedback plugin.

 = Benefits =